-- o) proposals should take advantage of any existing environmental or landscape features such as individual trees, trees belts and groups of trees, watercourses, views into, through and out of the site to help integrate the development into the wider settlement and landscape; - p) an appropriate level of off-street parking provision should be incorporated into the scheme and based on the Bassetlaw Residential Parking Standards SPD (or most recent); - q) where there is on-street parking provision as part of a development, this should be integrated into the street-scene through the inclusion of sidestreet parking bays or clear and designated parking areas.
+- o) proposals should take advantage of any existing environmental or landscape features such as individual trees, trees belts and groups of trees, watercourses, views into, through and out of the site to help integrate the development into the wider settlement and landscape; - p) an appropriate level of off-street parking provision should be incorporated into the scheme and based on the Bassetlaw Residential Parking Standards SPD (or most recent) to reduce the need to park on the street; - q) where there is on-street parking provision as part of a development, this should be integrated into the street-scene through the inclusion of sidestreet parking bays or clear and designated parking areas.
 These parking bays and/ or areas should be of a size that can accommodate the modernday car; - r) proposals should also demonstrate how the proposed scheme plans to reduce its CO2 emissions, carbon footprint and how it plans to mitigate the impact of climate change.

 12. Housing Mix